Wednesday, May 22, 2013

 Team to me...well, that's what I've been thinking about.
 Team is about a time with young men that are gone.
 They're fat now, most of them, or most of us, anyway...anything but young, and the time has definitely passed us by.
 Enough, though with my worthless nostalgia, and start with a little story:

 You-shoot and Brick were two kids that played recently on a basketball team that I coached.
 I name them appropriately, and imply no shame to them, only as a descriptive term and leave them nameless.
+You-shoot never even wanted the ball, and would give it back, saying "you shoot".
+I don't have to expand on Brick, he was just a great kid that threw the ball at the orange ring with the net.
 We had a non-competitive league, which I've heard other coaches remark about as developmental, or a feel good league.
 Personally speaking, I'm a better player and a better coach than any of the men I've ever heard say such things.
 I'm an aging athlete that has come to realize the value of elevating a human being through sports represents far more attainment than any all-star, or select team ever could.

 Out team scored more points than a couple of others, but most days, we were on the struggling end of playing.
 I was proud of the better kids on our team, because they learned, from me, that our team was about getting shots for everyone, including You-shoot and Brick [something I could have learned at a much younger age].
 You-shoot generally wanted to find the most effective solution for the problem, passing to one of the better shooters...tremendously smart kid.
 You-Shoot even took himself out once, saying he didn't feel well...until his dad made him admit that "the team had a better chance of winning if I sat down".
 Brick, on the other hand, learned the value system of our society at an early age describing his failure through the words, "I realize I won't score many points, but I want to learn to rebound and play defense".
 His words betrayed him...he knew his failure would be imminent if he didn't score.
 Defense and rebounding are concepts above our age group, though I laud his dad for working hard to show him more than scoring.
 Brick and You-shoot struggled through most every game, but they clocked in, and played the games in practice and I made sure they had fun doing it.